“That’s our guy. He’s early.”

 Corinna threw out her hand towards the direction of the sniper, adrenaline blowing her senses wide open: she could feel the burn of her own heart, the heat of two living bodies a few meters away, each of the street lamps that still ran on old bulbs, the echo of a gas tank in the building behind her.
-Everything was overly vivid, in a way she knew from experience came right before the crash, before everything tilted straight into painpainpain —
+Everything dripped with vivid colour, the way one’s vision sharpened right before the crash, before everything tilted straight into pain, pain, pain—

 The thing was, most people thought firestarters were immune to fire, to firearms, to anything that sparked.
-Centuries of popular myth and cinema had painted a very flattering picture.
-They walked through burning houses, set forests ablaze and halted or started wars with upraised palms.
+Centuries of popular myth and cinema had painted a very flattering picture: firestarters walked through burning houses; set forests ablaze; started or halted war with upraised palms.

 But in truth, firestarters were not immune to fire any more than the next flesh and blooded thing; they just controlled it well enough not to turn to ash.
 For the most part, it was instinctive; reflexive.
 And nobody ever talked about the sheer fallibility of human reflex.

-Because it did not matter that Corinna had an aptitude grading that went off the charts.
-A firestarter wasn’t bullet-proof, especially a bullet fired from a gun that she did not see coming.
+Because it did not matter that Corinna had an Aptitude grading that went off the charts.
+Firestarters weren’t bullet-proof, especially against a bullet she did not feel coming.

 The second bullet though: that she did anticipate.